A Conversation on Living in the Present

 By Remez Sasson

-Living in the present means being aware and conscious of what you are doing, feeling and thinking at the present moment.
+Living in the present means being aware and conscious of what you are doing, feeling, and thinking, at the present moment.
 It means shifting your attention to the present moment and dealing with it effectively, instead of focusing on the past or future.
-The past has gone away and you cannot change it, and the future is the outcome of the present, of the way you think, feel and act now.
+The past has gone away and you cannot change it, and the future is dependent on the present, shaped by your current thoughts, feelings and actions.

 True living occurs in the present moment, the only moment that exists.